Skip to Content

 If you have garden beds to remulch, you’ll definitely want to add edging around them.
 That will actually help to keep the mulch from flying away during storms.
 So edging is basically protecting your investment.

 When you’re choosing edging, look for something that fits your aesthetic, but also something that is tall.
-If you can’t see it from the curb, it doesn’t exactly add curb appeal.
+If you can’t see it from the curb, it doesn’t add curb appeal.

 How often should you add edging?